-- Complete all requirements in the degree program as established by appropriate University committees. - Complete University academic requirements, including basic skills proficiencies in English, reading, and mathematics; and general education; as established by appropriate University committees for each degree program. - 3.
+- Complete all requirements in the degree program as established by appropriate University committees. - 2.
+Complete University academic requirements, including basic skills proficiencies in English, reading, and mathematics; and general education; as established by appropriate University committees for each degree program. - 3.
 Complete a minimum of 128 semester credit hours, with at least 43 hours at the 300 level or above. - 4.
 Satisfy the University Writing Requirement. - Earn a minimum grade point average (GPA) of 2.0 on all college-level work taken at Eastern Kentucky University.
 In addition, transfer students must earn a minimum GPA of 2.0 on the combined transfer work and Eastern Kentucky University work. - 6.
-Earn a minimum of 32 semester hours through EKU. - Earn at least 30 of the last 36 hours through Eastern Kentucky University, exclusive of student teaching (ELE 499, EMG 499, ESE 499, and SED 499). - Earn the credits applicable to the degree within eight years prior to the date the degree is awarded.
-Credits more than eight years old may be validated by the college dean. - Students enrolled in MAT 090 are not permitted to enroll in any course with the following prefix: AST, BIO, CHE, CIS, CNM, CSC, FOR, GLY, NAT, PHY, SCI or STA. - 10.
+Earn a minimum of 32 semester hours through EKU. - Earn the credits applicable to the degree within eight years prior to the date the degree is awarded.
+Credits more than eight years old may be validated by the college dean. - 8.
+Students enrolled in MAT 090 are not permitted to enroll in any course with the following prefix: AST, BIO, CHE, CIS, CNM, CSC, FOR, GLY, NAT, PHY, SCI or STA. - 9.
 According to AACSB International business accreditation standards, students enrolled in University baccalaureate degree programs, other than those within EKUBusiness, will not receive credit toward their degrees for more than 25 percent of their undergraduate programs in credit hours in courses offered through EKUBusiness and/or business courses (courses commonly taught in school of business) transferred from other colleges and universities or taken from other units within Eastern Kentucky University.
 Students who desire to take business courses are encouraged to enroll in the Business minor.